Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: Introduction

 In the present paper, we develop these ideas further, the key aims being to find faster algorithms and improve the overall performance, particularly for complex absorption systems/datasets that may be challenging to model, comprising a wide range of line strengths, from heavily saturated to barely detected, allowing for any blended absorption lines from other systems.

 Performance checking focuses on estimating the fine structure constant in quasar absorption systems, because this is a particularly challenging problem, more so than simple 3-parameter absorption line fitting.
+We parameterise a change in the fine structure constant as $\Delta\alpha/\alpha \equiv (\alpha_z - \alpha_0)/\alpha_0$, where $\alpha_z$ is the value measured at absorption redshift $z$ and $\alpha_0$ is the terrestrial value of $\alpha$.
 Whilst the newly created methods introduced in this paper have been developed in the context of quasar spectroscopy, they are likely to be useful in any absorption line spectroscopy application, including stellar spectroscopy and terrestrial experiments.

-In Section \ref{sec:AI} we explain the various stages of the AI algorithm, which we call ``AI-VPFIT''.
+In Section \ref{sec:AI} we explain the various stages of the AI-VPFIT algorithm.
 We partition the process into 6 stages, describing the design of each in detail.
 Section \ref{sec:synthetic} evaluates the performance of AI-VPFIT using synthetic spectra.
 Section \ref{sec:Temp-importance} shows that it is important to properly model the absorption line width and that not doing has a significant impact on parameter estimation.
 In Section \ref{sec:nonuniqueness}, we discuss how an objective AI method removes biases inherent to previous interactive analyses and show that model non-uniqueness limits the accuracy achievable from a single measurement of variation in the fine structure constant $\daa$.
 Extensive use is made of the corrected Akaike Information Criterion for comparing the relative improvement in model development at each stage.
 The pros and cons of this are discussed in Section \ref{sec:Overfitting}.
 Finally, in Section \ref{sec:conclusions} we summarise AI-VPFIT's key characteristics and performance, the main findings from extensive testing using synthetic data, and the implications and requirements of future measurements to constrain $\daa$ using quasar spectroscopy.